arturvelk/textmining_course_HUSLANT/README.md

 The corpus creation ipynb contains the code which transformed and merged the datas of the three different media portals and the joining of the text data of the audio files.

 ## Main
-here the corpus.r file contains the raw version of the corpus demosntration and the rmd and html contain a leaner version.
+Here the corpus.r file contains the raw version of the corpus demosntration and the rmd and html contain a leaner version.